pharo-ai/lapack/README.md

 ## How to use it?

-Currently, we only bound one routine: `dgelsd()` that:
+Currently, we only bound one routine: `dgelsd()` in the class `LapackDgelsd`

->computes the minimum-norm solution to a linear least squares problem for GE matrices.
+This algorithm computes the minimum-norm solution to a linear least squares problem double precision GE matrices.
+If you don't know about lapack nor about the least squares problem, please see the class comment (`LapackDgelsd`).
+For now, we are going to continue the explanation assuming that the reader knows about it.

-To use the method, you only need to:
+To use the method, you need to pass two matrices: `matrixA` and `matrixB`.
+The object needs to understand the messages `contentsForLapack` and `contentsForLapackOfAtLeast:`.
+Those methods are implemented in `Collection`.
+So, you can pass an array for example.

+Be careful, this is the binding for the fortran lapack and it expects that the matrices are flattened in a column-major form.
+If you want to use this library in a high-level way, we strongly recomend using the [linear-algebra](https://github.com/pharo-ai/linear-algebra) library of pharo-ai.
+It uses this lapack binding for solving the least square algorithm and it provides a nicer API and also has the matrices data structures that are internally store the elements already flattened in a column-major way and that you can use directly.

+### Code example

+For example, you can use the `LapackDgelsd` algorithm in the following way:

 ```st
 matrixA := #( 0.12 -6.91 -3.33  3.97 -8.19